oxfordcontrol/COSMO.jl/README.md

 ```
 A preprint can be downloaded [here](https://arxiv.org/abs/1901.10887).

 ## Contributing
 - Contributions are always welcome.
 Our style guide can be found [here](https://github.com/oxfordcontrol/COSMO.jl/wiki/Code-Style-Guide).
 - Current issues, tasks and future ideas are listed in [Issues](https://github.com/oxfordcontrol/ossdp/issues).
 Please report any issues or bugs that you encounter.
 - As an open source project we are also interested in any projects and applications that use COSMO.
 Please let us know!

+## Python - Interface
+COSMO can also be called from Python.
+Take a look at: [cosmo-python](https://github.com/oxfordcontrol/cosmo-python)

 ## Licence 🔍
 This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.